ZipCodeCore/DisasterHackathon/README.md

 # DisasterHackathon
-DE has been hit; now what?
+DELAWARE has been hit; now what?

+## A Category 5 hurricane has just smashed across DELAWARE.